 Merry Christmas!
 I wrote this essay over a series of cold winter evenings, after I had watched The Power of Myth on Netflix in the fall of 2018.
 It was published on December 19, 2018.
 I get into a discussion of mythology, and why it is important to the human experience.
 I hope you like it.
-If you do, perhaps you might consider pre-ordering a copy of The Yoga of Strength, my debut novel, launching April 19, 2018?

 If I had to name one Western thinker who had the greatest effect on me, it would have to be Joseph Campbell.
 His influence was very subtle, at least at first, and I barely realized the sheer enormity of said influence until I was almost home.

 I freely admit it: I was not a religious person growing up.
 A dyed-in-the-wool rationalist, I developed into a man who had a view of reality fully grounded in the world of the senses.
 If I could not see, smell, taste, hear, or feel it (through my skin), I did not grant it any validity.
 I even silently thanked pure random chance and circumstance that my parents were not religious.
 But I was always drawn to myth, to the stories of Greek gods and heroes, to comic books, to fantastical stories of knights and magicians.
 I even forwent all kinds of social activities and other pastimes so I could bury my nose in a book, or movie, or video game.

 Like many people, I never questioned the why of my obsession with these kinds of stories.
 I always assumed it was because there was cool shit involved: fireballs and swords, deadly curses and courage in the face of great peril.
 Not that there is only one right way to do it: one can go through life engrossed by mythological stories and never realize or even care that there is anything deeper going on there.